paketo-buildpacks/blog/content/posts/0034-builders-stacks-images-structure.md

   1. docker.io/paketobuildpacks/build-jammy-static
   1. docker.io/paketobuildpacks/run-jammy-static

-Following the new structure based on the [core builder RFC](https://github.com/paketo-buildpacks/rfcs/blob/main/text/0061-core-builder.md), all the images will be published by a single repoitory.
+Following the new structure based on the [core builder RFC](https://github.com/paketo-buildpacks/rfcs/blob/main/text/0061-core-builder.md), all the images will be published from a single repository.
 For Ubuntu Noble this results in:

 [Ubuntu-noble-base-images](https://github.com/paketo-buildpacks/ubuntu-noble-base-images)